Yuragy/HVNC-windows-remote-toolkit/README.md

   ForEach-Object { $_.Delete() }
 -  Get-WmiObject -Namespace root\subscription -Class __FilterToConsumerBinding |
   Where-Object { $_.Consumer -match 'Microsoft_Win32Consumer' } |
+#**This is a training material demonstrating capabilities, the responsibility to use it lies with you.**
   ForEach-Object { $_.Delete() }

 # Verification: